 You will see a cross kind of pointer when you use this type of cursor, this cursor type is usually used when you have to crop some image. cursor:crosshair is the CSS property that you must use.

 - Move Cursor :

 This type of cursor is usually used when you want to drag/move something on a webpage, say you have an avatar image that the user can move to fit the exact portion of the image he/she wants to be in the frame.
-It looks similar to cross-hair cursor, except that it have arrows at all four ends.
-The css property for this is cursor:move.
+It looks similar to a cross-hair cursor, except that it has arrows at all four ends.
+The CSS property for this is cursor:move.

 - Pointer Cursor :

 This cursor looks like a hand with a pointing finger (on the Mac OS X its a hand with a white glove on it seems :D), this cursor is usually displayed when you have a hyperlink.
 When you hover over any link on a page you would see this cursor to indicate that its a hyperlink.